 If possible, it’s also a wise idea to use multi-factor authentication.
 Adding a step for your password logins is another platform fraudsters have to crack.
 Thereby making hacking more difficult.
 Other good examples include smartcards, push notifications to mobile devices, token authentication, and biometrics.

 Many businesses permit several insiders and employees to have sensitive data at their disposal.
 Think of the ones who have access to these.
 If you’re not aware of the details regarding the employees who have access, it’s a huge risk of hacking, data loss, and theft.
+Additionally, I recommend considering hiring a DLP company (Data Loss Prevention) to safeguard sensitive information and prevent data breaches, ensuring your startup remains secure and compliant with data protection regulations.

 It’s necessary for your businesses to limit data access.
 Companies must determine what employees require to access.
 Then ensure they have just what they need.
 Such limitations can help your business manage its data more efficiently and safeguard it from loss or theft.